rust-osdev/bootloader/README.md

 ## Future Plans

-- [ ] Allow to configure the desired screen resolution.
-Right now we just use the first available VESA screen mode on BIOS and the default GOP mode on UEFI.
 - [ ] Create a `multiboot2` compatible disk image in addition to the BIOS and UEFI disk images.
 This would make it possible to use it on top of the GRUB bootloader.
 - [ ] Rewrite most of the BIOS assembly stages in Rust.
 This has already started.
 - [ ] Instead of linking the kernel bytes directly with the bootloader, use a filesystem (e.g. FAT) and load the kernel as a separate file.